 You can contribute to your separate pension savings plans and benefit from tax relief.
 Any pension contributions you make will be ‘grossed up’ so that your pension balance will increase by more than the amount you contributed.

 The other key factor to reaching a 1 million pension pot is starting early.
-Too many people think that retirement is so far away that they won’t bother saving for it.
+Too many people think that retiring is so far away that they won’t bother saving for it.
 Spending money now seems too attractive, and saving for the future is hard to comprehend.

-Starting your pension pot at age 20 would require around 4 times fewer monthly contributions to reach a £1 million pension than starting at age 40.
 That means if you start putting away money when you are 20, the amounts will be relatively menial and not affect your standard of living.
 You will also get used to taking this money off your monthly salary, so you will factor it into your lifestyle.
 Whilst enjoying the full tax relief on the contributions you make.

 The alternative is to have a lifestyle that doesn’t involve retirement savings and then get the shock at age 40 that you suddenly need to contribute vast monthly sums to have sufficient savings.